microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** return a `403-Forbidden` when the user does not have access to the resource _unless_ this would leak information about the existence of the resource that should not be revealed for security/privacy reasons, in which case the response should be `404-Not Found`.
 [Rationale: a `403-Forbidden` is easier to debug for customers, but should not be used if even admitting the existence of things could potentially leak customer secrets.]

-:white_check_mark: **DO** support caching and optimistic concurrency by honoring the the if-match, if-none-match, if-modified-since, and if-unmodified-since request headers and by returning the ETag and last-modified response headers
+:white_check_mark: **DO** support caching and optimistic concurrency by honoring the the `If-Match`, `If-None-Match`, if-modified-since, and if-unmodified-since request headers and by returning the ETag and last-modified response headers

 ### HTTP Query Parameters and Header Values
 Because information in the service URL, as well as the request / response, are strings, there must be a predictable, well-defined scheme to convert strings to their corresponding values.